PCBs in Building Demolition

 - Rubber gaskets

-The Bay Area municipal stormwater permit requires most San Francisco Bay Area municipalities to develop a program to ensure that Polychlorinated Biphenyls (PCBs) from building materials (e.g., legacy caulk) do not enter storm drains during building demolition.
+To protect public health and safety, the San Francisco Bay Area municipal stormwater permit requires most Bay Area municipalities to carry out a program to ensure that PCBs from building materials (e.g., legacy caulk) do not enter storm drains during building demolition.
+Program protocol must be followed prior to issuing a demolition permit for applicable structures, including but not limited to commercial, public, institutional, and industrial buildings that were constructed or remodeled between the years 1950 and 1980.